UCL-BLIC/NGI-ExoSeq/docs/usage.md

 ## Reference Genomes

 The pipeline config files come bundled with paths to the following reference genome assemblies: GRCh37, GRCh38, mm9_6J.
-The pipeline has this aprameter set up as `GRCh37` by default, you can change it using the `--genome` flag.
+The pipeline has this parameter set up as `GRCh37` by default, you can change it using the `--genome` flag.

 * Human
   * `--genome GRCh37`